gcunhase/PaperNotes/notes/reformer.md

         * Note that the attention matrix Q.K is fundamentally sparse
         * Solution: LSH
-            * "Takes advantage of sparsity of attention to attend to longer sequences" and speed up the model
-            * Approximates full attention and focuses on the "dot product between keys most similar to the query that contribute to the final attention"
-            * Nearest-neighbors used to increases attention span: meaning more content from the past can be considered [4], being able to handle longer sequences (1 million words on 1 GPU with 16GB)
-            * More flexible than pre-specified sparsity patterns
             * Distributes vectors into hash buckets (vectors with large dot products will end up in the same bucket with high probability)
             * Batch division
             <p align="center">